Tom94/tclaude/README.md

 ## Why use tai?

-Unlike other tools that aim to support all kinds of LLMs, tai is designed to be the best solution for chatting with Claude in the terminal.
+Unlike other tools that aim to support all kinds of LLMs, **tai** is designed specifically for Claude in the terminal.
-One of the guiding principles of **tai** is to treat Claude API responses as the only source of truth rather than translating them to an interoperable custom format.
-This means model-specific features like caching, Claude-native web search or code execution can be implemented simply, correctly, and fully.
+As such, Claude-specific features like caching, Claude-native web search or code execution are implemented simply, correctly, and fully.

 ## Installation